Are you wanting to start a blog? Ever wonder what it really costs to run a successful blog?

 - Cost for plugins: Free – $50+ each and some charge yearly fees

 - Cost for SSL Certificate – FREE with most hosts

 - Cost for Website Backup: $89 a year with BlogVault

 Just as your computer needs to be backed up every day, so does your website.
 If for some reason your blog stops working, you can restore your previous backup and your site is back up.
 Backup has saved me a couple of times in the past.

 From time to time, I need to have my website checked for items I can’t see that are found deep in the coding.
 This becomes very technical and I depend on MaAnna at BlogAid to take care of that for me.
-She took my ailing and very slow website several years ago and tuned it up to where it runs smoothly and much faster.
+She took my ailing and very slow website several years ago and turned it up to where it runs smoothly and much faster.
 She also has tons of videos to watch to learn more about how to use WordPress and also keeps us up to date on the future of WordPress.

 The Bottom Line

 As you can see, there are several costs just to get started with blogging.
-For me, my yearly cost average is about $1000.
-This price also includes what I pay to have my posts automatically shared on social media which runs about $400 a year.
+For me, my yearly cost average is about $600.
+I use to pay for sharing my posts on social media, but now I stick to free options such as Hootsuite for my Facebook posts and IFTTT for Pinterest and Twitter posts.
 Sharing your posts over and over via social media is so key to getting your content out there and bringing in more readers.
 UPDATE: This has changed and read HERE how I share my posts now.